-OEA is hosting six online public meetings on the Draft EIS.
-During these meetings OEA will provide project information and accept oral comments on the Draft EIS.
-The online public meetings will be held at the following date and times; all times are in Mountain Standard Time (MST).
+OEA hosted is hosting six online public meetings on the Draft EIS.
+During these meetings OEA will provided project information and accepted oral comments on the Draft EIS.
+The online public meetings werewill be held at the following date and times; all times are in Mountain Standard Time (MST).